60dimension/IELTS-Vocabularies/Vocabulary04.md

 Details are available on request.

-People in general will support us.
+People, in general, will support us.

 The islands are famed for their colonies of sea birds.